 Concordancers

-A concordancer is like a search engine that can be used for studying language (corpus linguistics).
-You simply enter a word or phrase that you want to know about and search in the normal way.
+A concordancer is a kind of search engine designed for studying language (corpus linguistics).
+If you enter a word or phrase, it looks through a large body of texts, called a corpus, a lists every single example of the word.
 Concordancers are a tools for corpus linguistics.
 Since most corpora (bodies of text) are incredibly large, it is a fruitless enterprise to search a corpus without the help of a computer.

 What does a Concordancer do?